 Hardware panel (left).

 Every connector with its live properties.
 Read values update in real time; writable fields are editable inline.
-Drag any property onto a script or dashboard — Muxit inserts the right code or widget for you.
+Drag any property, action, or stream onto a script or dashboard — Muxit inserts the right code or widget for you.
+No API lookup needed.

 Scripts and dashboards (centre).